Israel’s Fall Feasts and What they Mean for Christians

 Conclusion

-The feasts speak of the goodness of God He graciously gifted to man.
+Understanding the Feasts of Israel reveals the plan and love of God for us who respond to Him.
 God designed the feasts to have dual purpose – memorialize the events that took place then and orchestrate new events that are associated with those events while revealing the big picture of salvation.
+In it we see His heart, His goodness, His wisdom and His Omnipotent power as nobody can foretell, orchestrate and fulfill these events as He has and will.

 Footnote: I am not a prophet and I am writing based on my understanding and reading of how prophecy will be fulfilled.
 I also make conclusions based on what I understand.
 Things may not play out as I anticipate and understand.